I battled with whether to post my story of anxiety here.

 Anxiety impacts every single part of our lives including travel and especially travel.

-Travelling to places unfamiliar and afar can be scary without an anxiety disorder and so I share my story with you.
-In the hope that it fills just one person with hope and reassurance that you can overcome, and you can travel and you can live your life's dream in spite of anxiety.
+Travelling to places unfamiliar can be scary without an anxiety disorder and so I share my story with you.
+In the hope that it fills just one person with hope and reassurance that you can overcome, and you can travel and you can live your life’s dream despite anxiety.

 Here is my story to you